-Regarding cooking and grilling, how do these two fats compare, and which one is the best to use for grilling and smoking applications?
+Regarding cooking and grilling, how do these two saturated fats compare, and which one is the best to use for grilling and smoking applications?

 What Are The Differences Between Tallow And Ghee?

 Both ghee and tallow are not new ingredients.
 They have been used for centuries before modern vegetable oils and fats.

 We will begin by looking at where these two products come from since this may influence some people’s dietary preferences.